akshaykulkarni07/deep_learning_models/README.md

 3. Stochastic Gradient Descent (put `batch_size` = 1 in mini-batch to get this)
 4. Batch Gradient Descent with Momentum
 5. Batch RMSProp
+6. Batch Adam

+Training and Validation results are added in the Results folder.